-To promote German business interests in China, German industry and commerce has delegates’ offices in Beijing, Hong Kong, Shanghai and Guangzhou (Canton) (under the umbrella of the German Chamber Network of the Association of German Chambers of Commerce and Industry, DIHT).
-Germany Trade & Invest (gtai) also has foreign staff responsible for foreign trade (in Beijing, Shanghai and Hong Kong) and for investment (in Beijing).
-The delegates’ offices and the gtai offices work closely with the German Embassy in Beijing and the German Consulates-General in Shanghai, Guangzhou (Canton), Chengdu, Shenyang and Hong Kong.
-German companies in (mainland) China have set up a Chamber of Industry and Commerce, which is headed by the Representatives of German Industry and Trade in Beijing.
+To promote German business interests in China, there are – besides the German Embassy in Beijing and the German Consulates-General in Shanghai, Guangzhou (Canton), Chengdu and Shenyang – Delegations of German Industry and Commerce (under the umbrella of the German Chamber Network of the Association of German Chambers of Commerce and Industry, DIHT).
+Germany Trade & Invest (gtai) also has foreign staff responsible for foreign trade (in Beijing, Shanghai and Hong Kong) and investment promotion (in Beijing and Shanghai).
+The German Industry and Commerce offices and the gtai offices work closely with the German Embassy in Beijing and the German Consulates-General.
+German companies in (mainland) China have set up a chamber, which is headed by the Delegation of German Industry and Commerce in Beijing.
 There is a German Business Association in Hong Kong.

-Building an “ecological civilisation” is one of the guiding principles of China’s new leadership headed by Xi Jinping and Li Keqiang.
+Building an “ecological civilisation” is one of the guiding principles of China’s current leadership under Xi Jinping and Li Keqiang.
 The idea is to achieve a better balance than in the past between economic development and modernisation, industry, agriculture, urbanisation and ecology.
-Key issues that China is therefore addressing more vigorously are climate protection measures (in particular relative emissions reduction) as well as climate change adaptation, modernisation of its environmental policy, a more eco-friendly energy policy including developing its alternative-energy sector, improving energy efficiency across the board and dealing with the serious problems resulting from the continuing substantial urbanisation pressures in China.
+Key issues that China is therefore addressing more vigorously are climate protection measures (in particular emission reduction and climate change adaptation measures), modernisation of its environmental policy, a more eco-friendly energy policy including the development of non-fossil energy sources, improving energy efficiency across the board and dealing with the serious problems resulting from the continuing substantial urbanisation pressures in China.
 The current state of China’s environmental assets underlines the need for such measures: continuing severe air pollution in wide areas of the country, increasingly visible water-availability and water-quality problems and their negative impact on agriculture as well as poor soil quality.
 Reinforcing the need for action is the foreseeable increase in energy consumption in the coming years.

 After embarking on its opening-up policy in 1978 and implementing a series of gradual economic reforms, the People’s Republic of China has undergone rapid development and in recent years has made a major contribution to attaining the United Nations Millennium Development Goal of halving extreme poverty by 2015.

 Since embarking on its reform and opening-up policy, China has gradually opened up to foreign culture as well.
 At the same time, the Chinese government has for some years now been stepping up its efforts to spread the Chinese language and Chinese culture abroad.
 It sees this as a contribution to promoting international understanding and improving China’s image abroad.
-This job is being done by both state cultural institutions (‘cultural centres’) and the Confucius Institutes, which mostly take the form of university cooperation arrangements and are now represented at 14 German locations (Berlin, Duisburg, Düsseldorf, Erfurt, Erlangen, Frankfurt/Main, Freiburg, Hamburg, Hanover, Heidelberg, Munich, Leipzig, Trier and Bremen).
-In 2012, China also organised a Year of Chinese Culture in Germany featuring more than 500 cultural events and discussions (external link, opens in new windowwww.cn2012de.com).
+This job is being done by both state cultural institutions (“cultural centres”) and the Confucius Institutes (of which there are currently 15 in Germany), which mostly take the form of university cooperation arrangements.

 Privately organised cultural exchange is increasingly gaining importance.
-In recent years, for example, numerous outstanding German orchestras, opera and ballet companies have been on tour China.
+In recent years, for example, numerous outstanding German orchestras, opera and ballet companies have toured China.
 The same is true of the arts sector: in addition to major state-supported exhibitions, private galleries and art fairs are making an important contribution.
-In view of this, a separate chapter is devoted to cultural exchange in the Sino-German joint communiqué issued by both governments in July 2010.

-Numerous German cultural intermediaries are active in China, the main one being the Goethe Institute in Beijing and its branch office in Shanghai as well as several language, information and learning centres.
-Other important cultural intermediaries are the German Academic Exchange Service (DAAD), the Central Agency for Schools Abroad, the German Archaeological Institute, the Book Information Centre Beijing and a number of foundations.
+Numerous German cultural intermediaries are active in China, including the Goethe Institutes in Beijing and Shanghai, as well as eight German language learning centres, which are cooperative ventures between the Goethe Institute and Chinese education institutions.
+Other important cultural intermediaries are the German Academic Exchange Service (DAAD), the Central Agency for Schools Abroad, the German Archaeological Institute, the Book Information Centre and a number of private foundations.